prayagnshah/AtlanticCoastalIslands/README.md

 This project uses the CoastSat open-source software toolkit (version 2.1) to extract the coastline of input areas from Sentintel-2 satellite imagery.

 There are two Python scripts for this process:

-There are two Python scripts for this process:
 1. Prepare_GeoJSON.py - Extracts the coastline from Sentinel-2 imagery using the CoastSat toolkit resulting in a number of GeoJSON polyline files.*
 2. Process_GeoJSON.py - Processes the output GeoJSON files from Prepare_GeoJSON.py using ArcPy to create a single polyline Feature Class of the extracted coastline result.